 What is a yottabyte?

-On the one hand, what makes this even tougher is that typical storage systems cost 10x the price of the raw hard drives.
-Thus, the likely actual cost of storage for the NSA:
+On the one hand, what makes this even tougher is that typical storage systems cost 10 times the price of the raw hard drives.
+Thus, the likely actual cost of storage for the NSA is $1,000 trillion for a complete storage system.

 The NSA may need to partner with NASA to see if it can spin off about 15 more planet Earth’s so their combined GDP could pay for its storage requirements.

 On the other hand, this is based on prices and storage technology in 2009.
-But the cost per GB has dropped consistently 4% per month for the last 30 years.
-Assume the trend continues for the next 5 years, by when the NSA needs their yottabyte of storage.
-The costs in 2015 then would be:
+But the cost per gigabyte has dropped consistently 4% per month for the last 30 years.
+Assume the trend continues for the next five years, by the time the NSA needs their yottabyte of storage.
+Then costs in 2015 would be $8 trillion for the raw drives or $80 trillion for a storage system.

-Per historical metrics, a drive should hold 10 TB by 2015.
-The NSA would require:
+Per historical metrics, a drive should hold 10 terabytes by 2015.
+The NSA would require 100 billion hard drives or two billion Backblaze Storage Pods.

 And of course, they would probably want this data backed up.